Richardinho/open-ssl-guide/README.md

 * How is this installed?
 * Is there a way to get Firefox to accept self signed root certificates?
 * What is the difference between x509 v1 and v3?
-* How are extensions copied from parent to child certificates?

-# Managing serial numbers
+* investigate different ways of applying extensions and the consequence of these

 # Config file